MelissaBott/Ai_Cars_Project_Planning_Worksheet/Melissa Bott's Project Planning Worksheet.md

 **Reproducibility**: How could your project be reproduced or run on another machine.
 Make sure to remember all steps that make your project work.

-1.  code
+1.  download the Jetson Inference Library to VS Code (by using wget and unzipping it)

-2. Videos
+2. cd jetson-inference

-3. Make directory
+3. docker/run.sh code

-4. And run the code
+4.  cd build/aarch64/bin/images

+5.  wget (image link)

+6.  mkdir test (if you don't have it already)

+7.  ./detectnet "name of image" where_you_want_to_upload_it/what_you_wanna_call_the_picture

+8.  pull up the picture in file explorer from where you located it

-[Jetson AI Fundamentals \- S3E4 \- Object Detection Inference (youtube.com)](https://www.youtube.com/watch?v=obt60r8ZeB0\&list=PL5B692fm6--uQRRDTPsJDp4o0xbzkoyf8\&index=13) \- all shown in this video demo
+[Jetson AI Fundamentals \- S3E4 \- Object Detection Inference (youtube.com)](https://www.youtube.com/watch?v=obt60r8ZeB0\&list=PL5B692fm6--uQRRDTPsJDp4o0xbzkoyf8\&index=13) \- also a video demo